 What are the emerging niches within the engineering field?

-The field of engineering in Texas is rapidly evolving, with several emerging niches gaining prominence.
-One significant area is renewable energy engineering, driven by Texas' leadership in wind power production, which accounts for more than 25% of the state's electricity generation, according to the U.S. Energy Information Administration.
+The engineering field in Texas is rapidly evolving, with several emerging niches gaining prominence due to technological advances and industry demands.
+Areas like renewable energy engineering are expanding, driven by Texas' leadership in wind power production, which makes up about 28% of the state's electricity generation according to the U.S. Energy Information Administration.

 What are the top skills employers look for in engineering degree graduates in Texas?